menes-ux/Unihustle-rwanda-core/README.md

 - Vercel for Next.js and deployment tooling
 - Recharts for the business dashboard analytics visualizations
 - Plus Jakarta Sans (Google Fonts) for the typography
+- Google Gemini for early-stage research support and problem framing
+- Claude (Anthropic) for development assistance, debugging, and documentation drafting

 ---